bernatferragut/FutureWeb-blog/visual.md

 permalink: /visual/
 ---

->Visual Design Works Selection
+>Visual Design Works

-In VR, designers have diverse skills: 3D, Prototyping, Interaction Design, Visual Design, Inner Architecture, Motion, Audio, Research as some examples.
-Here I present a 'broad' palette of skills in the design field that I can appply to new VR Experiences.
+In VR, designers have diverse skills: 3D, Prototyping, Interaction Design, Visual Design, Inner Architecture, Motion, Audio and Research are some examples.
+They were 'different hats'.
+Following I present a 'broad' palette of skills in the design field that I can appply to the new VR Experiences field.

 [VFX](#vfx)|[DESIGN](#design)|[ARCH](#arch)|[PRODUCT](#product)|[ART](#art)